gemmaellis16/yoga-project/README.md

 ### **About Section**

-I used an example layout from https://www.w3schools.com/howto/howto_css_about_page.asp/ to create the about section to introduce the user to the teacher.
+I used an example layout from W3 website to create the about section to introduce the user to the teacher.
 With the same image layout that was used in the testimonials section for consistency over the pages.

 I added an information/etiquette/tips section because as a new student to yoga they may feel uncomfortable entering a studio without any prior knowledeg of what to bring and of what to expect ect so this may help those that are unconfident accessing the studio alone.